 Fitbit has been around since 2007 and is the most recognized brand for fitness trackers.
 As such, they’re also considered one of the best products around for tracking your activities.
 There are plenty of options for all budgets and features that you need.
 We’ve compared the latest devices in a side-by-side comparison chart to make your choice easier.
 Further detail is available below for a more detailed drill down into the best Fitbit models.

 We aim to have all the current devices compared in this comparison.
 The general guideline in comparing and choosing the right Fitbit is to start from the need.
 There are many Fitbit smartwatches and trackers.
-If you’re after the look – choose a band that suits the likes of the Charge 4, Inspire, Alta or Fitbit Luxe.
+If you’re after the look – choose a band that suits from the likes of the Charge 5, Inspire, Alta or Fitbit Luxe.
 If functionality and advanced health tracking are what you’re after then consider the Fitbit sense or the Versa 3 for comparison.

 What Makes Fitbit a Good Fitness Tracker Choice?

 Fitbit is a great choice.
 Not only because they know what to put into a decent smartwatch but also because they are constantly upgrading their devices with models to fit with the changes in technology and style.
 Their tracking capabilities are loved worldwide.
 Google now owns Fitbit so you get the backing of a large company that invests in the quality of its products.

 They are easy to use and come with a great companion app that gives you informative charts and graphs to help you understand how much you have exercised, what you have eaten, and how much water you have had to drink each day and night.
 They’ll even track your specific activity via the dedicated sports modes.